Share

 - Epp-Memory Day (mourning and reflection on the Epp War)

 Activities and InfrastructureCivil Infrastructure: Substantial but still developing.
-The Perseus Princes maintain a local wormhole nexus connected to the main Nexus via the Blackbody Cluster, along with more extensive Beamrider and Lightway networks.
+The Perseus Principalities maintain a local wormhole nexus connected to the main Nexus via the Blackbody Cluster, along with more extensive Beamrider and Lightway networks.
 They have a large and growing number of computronium nodes for virches, transapients, and other simulations.
-The Princes have a preference for developing and settling moons and planets, especially cold worlds suitable for Muuh and Soft Ones, although most of the embodied population still lives in orbital habs.
+The Principalities have a preference for developing and settling moons and planets, especially cold worlds suitable for Muuh and Soft Ones, although most of the embodied population still lives in orbital habs.

 Military Infrastructure and Warfare: By Sephirotic standards, military expenditures are fairly large and extend across most toposophic levels.
 Of course, the bulk of such expenditures come from the archailect Princes themselves, who are focused on containing the Amalgamation.
 Much of the available infrastructure is known to be used for military purposes such as strategic intelligence gathering, and the Princes field transapient warships and combat ISOs at a level comparable to the Archosaurian Empire.
 Modosophont, SI:1 and SI:2 polities may have their own military forces, often serving in various defence roles within their toposophic level, most often as a way to deter aggressive neighbouring polities.
 This is due to the unstable hinterland political status of the Perseus Rift.
 SI:4 and SI:3 military expenditures are more in line with those of the Sephirotics.
 It is theorised that those toposophic levels are too weak to contribute to the fight against the Amalgamation and that security operations against other SI:3 and SI:4 are less needed.